turrnut/ExInt/README.md

-# Ur
+# Zenith
-This is a programming language intrepreter called Ur.
+This is a programming language intrepreter called Zenith.
 This project have not yet finished